-Currently, I am in my first year of university.
+Currently, I am in my second year of university.
 I am in the Secondary Program of the Faculty of Education with a major in math and a minor in drama.
 I have been absolutely loving university thus far, and I am very much looking forward to the next few years!

 I have worked as a part-time cahier/supervisor at Sherwood Coop for the last three years.
 Although my job can be challenging at times, it is very rewarding and has been an incredible learning experience.
 Working at Coop has not only provided me the opportunity to meet so many wonderful and diverse people, but it has also allowed me to greatly improve my time management, leadership, and problem solving skills.

 I am an adventurous person that loves the outdoors.
 I grew up camping with my family, and it is something I still love to this day.
 I enjoy all kinds of camping, everything from camping in a trailer at Regina Beach, to tenting in the middle of nowhere, to camping out at Craven Country Thunder.
 I have even been fortunate enough to attend an international Girl Guide camp in British Columbia, which was an unforgettable experience!